Adrianjewell91/decoupler-website/README.md

 The crucial function is `q` which counts how many Dependencies crosses between Domains.

-Because there can be multiple groupings of a set of Dependencies into Domains, there will exist a set `TC`, the collection all possible Total Couplings.
+Because there can be multiple groupings of a set of Dependencies into Domains, there will exist a set `TC`, a collection all possible Total Couplings.
 The generation of `TC` is an onto function of a possible `M` to the range of possible total couplings, which a subset of the natural numbers, `N`:

 	TC = { tc ∈ N : M exists and j(M) = tc }.